Derrick Henry Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Matchup vs. Buffalo

-- Over his three career matchups against the Bills, Henry averaged 63.7 rushing yards per game, 33.8 fewer yards than his over/under in Monday's game.
+- In his three career matchups against them, Henry has averaged 63.7 rushing yards per game versus the Bills, 33.8 fewer than his over/under in Monday's game.

 - Henry, in three matchups against the Bills, has run for a TD twice (including multiple scores in one game).

-- In terms of defending against the run, the Bills are third in the league, conceding 78.4 yards per game.
+- Henry will go up against a Bills squad that allows 78.4 rushing yards per game and is the NFL's third-ranked rush defense.

-- This season the Bills have given up one rushing TD.
-They are ranked first in the NFL in that category.
+- This year the Bills are ranked first in the NFL in rushing touchdown conceded (one).

 Recent Performances

-- In last week's matchup with the Jaguars, Henry ran for 130 yards on 29 carries (averaging 4.5 yards per attempt) while scoring three touchdowns on the ground.
+- In last week's matchup with the Jaguars, Henry ran for 130 yards on 29 carries (averaging 4.5 yards per carry) while scoring three touchdowns on the ground.

-- Henry has 400 yards on 90 carries (133.3 ypg) with four rushing touchdowns over his last three games.
+- In his last three games, Henry has racked up 90 carries for 400 yards (133.3 per game) and four touchdowns.

 Henry's Tennessee Teammates